Bromgard/rcblack/grammar/copulae.md

 The word, _verða_ occurs twice in this sentence.
 In English syntax, the clause that follows, 'They blended honey with the blood, would require the dependent article "which," that is, the nominative pronoun that represents the mixture.
 The nominatives in the clause are the nominative predicatd, _mjǫðr sá_.
 The second clause contains a clear nominative singular subject, __hverr__ and predicate, __skáld__ or __frœðamaðr__.

 As with the previous examples, this word also appears transitively in other usages.
 Predicate nominative formations do not always accompany these words but it's always useful to recognize them when you see them in your reading.
 As always consult the dictionary often when you read.

-(Do I need to include a more comprehensive list?)